How to Make Buttermilk

 - To make buttermilk with cream of tartar, the ratios are different.
 Use 1-3/4 teaspoons cream of tartar plus 1 cup milk.

-Or, try a handy powdered mix, such as Saco Cultured Buttermilk Blend, which you can find near dry and canned milk in the grocery store.
+You can also use powdered buttermilk, such as Saco Cultured Buttermilk Blend, which you can find on Amazon or near dry and canned milk in the grocery store.